tkf/Mutabilities.jl/README.md

 correctness of the programs.
 However,
 [until the `julia` compiler gets a borrow checker](https://github.com/JuliaLang/julia/pull/31630) and automatically elides such copies, it may be very expensive to use them in some situations.
-Until then, ImmutableContainers.jl provides an "escape hatch"; i.e., an API to let the programmer declare that there is no sharing of the given object:
+Until then, Mutabilities.jl provides an "escape hatch"; i.e., an API to let the programmer declare that there is no sharing of the given object: